 In Rhode Island (RI), owners of small businesses and rental or investment real estate should form a Rhode Island Limited Liability Company (LLC) to own and operate the business or real estate.
 The most important reason for establishing a Limited Liability Company (LLC) is that the owners of the Limited Liability Company, who are referred to as Members, are not liable for the debts of the company.
+What is an LLC and how does it work?
+What are the advantages of an LLC?
+How do I start an LLC in Rhode Island?
+Why would you choose an LLC?
+How do I file a Corporation or LLC at the Rhode Island Secretary of State?

 This limited liability feature is important if a company is not able to pay its bills or if there is a lawsuit for damages or personal injuries resulting from the activities of the company or the ownership of its properties.